GeoCoding2004/Lab4_GeorgeHabib_JeanElJamous/README.md

 ## How to Run the Application

-To run the application, you need to use the `main.py` script from your terminal.
-You must specify which user interface you want to launch using the `--ui` flag.
+To run the application, you can:

 ### 1. To Launch the Tkinter Interface